vitest-dev/vitest/docs/config/index.md

 }
 ```

+#### Auto-import

-If you are already using [`unplugin-auto-import`](https://github.com/antfu/unplugin-auto-import) in your project, you can also use it directly for auto importing those APIs.
+If you are already using [`unplugin-auto-import`](https://github.com/antfu/unplugin-auto-import) in your project, you can simplify this process by automatically importing the Vitest APIs without having to manually manage global type imports.
+This also generates TypeScript declarations for you.

 ```ts
 // vitest.config.ts